All Episodes

 Essentially, in a nutshell, NASA has claimed over the years to have photographs which disconfirm the existence of the Martian face and these other objects.

-They have claimed time and time again, and they have said this both publicly and in private correspondence with members of the public and members of Congress, They've claimed that this photograph exists, although they have never named this photograph.
+They have claimed time and time again, and they have said this both publicly and in private correspondence with members of the public and members of Congress, they have claimed that this photograph exists, although they have never named this photograph, that each of the Viking photographs were numbered.

-Further, NASA have also claimed over the years to have exhaustively studied these objects, and that the results of these exhaustive investigations have been that The top experts in the field consider these things to be nothing more than illusions and tricks of light and shadow.
+Further, NASA have also claimed over the years to have exhaustively studied these objects and that the results of these exhaustive investigations have been that the top experts in the field consider these things to be nothing more than illusions and tricks of light and shadow.

 Well, as it turns out, there were no such investigations.